The Difference between Electronic Signature and Digital Signature

 Public key cryptography was invented in 1976 by Whitfield Diffie and Martin Hellman.
 It is also called asymmetric encryption because it uses two keys instead of one key (symmetric encryption).

-Digital Signatures Process
+Digital Signatures Process: An Explanation

 Generating a Private and Public Key